 (Open scene-Fire) Print, laminate, and cut out the items.
 Encourage children to use them to decorate the scene.

-Point to the correct illustration
+Point to (or name) the pictures

 ROUTINES AND TRANSITIONS